HenriPatrick157/ChatApp/README.md

 # LetsCope
 LetsCope is an android online support group application for cancer victims.
-It provides a safe place to share and work through feelings and challenges, with the possibility of consulting their doctors for medical advice
+It provides a safe place to share and work through feelings and challenges, with the possibility for victims to consult their doctors for medical advice

 ### Requirements
 - [Android Studio](https://developer.android.com/studio) - the official Integrated Development Environment (IDE) for Android app development, based on IntelliJ IDEA